gowdarahul642/Video-Watermarking-Tool-GUI-Based-/README.md

 it add watermark to the video
-hello this will add custom icon too so you can add icon using responsive ui which is made by python
+hello this will add custom icon to so you can add icon using responsive ui which is made by python